-Vasilis Ntziachristos studied electrical engineering and computer science at Aristotle University of Thessaloniki, Greece, and obtained M.Sc. and Ph.D. degrees from the Department of Bioengineering at the University of Pennsylvania.
-Between 2000 and 2007, he served as instructor, assistant professor and Director of the Laboratory for Bio-Optics and Molecular Imaging at Harvard University and Massachusetts General Hospital.
-In 2007 he was appointed Director of the Chair for Biological Imaging at TUM and Director of the Institute of Biological and Medical Imaging at the Helmholtz Zentrum München.
+Vasilis Ntziachristos studied electrical engineering and computer science at the Aristotle University of Thessaloniki, Greece, and obtained his M.Sc. and Ph.D. degrees from the Department of Bioengineering at the University of Pennsylvania.
+Between 2000 and 2007, he served as instructor, assistant professor, and Director of the Laboratory for Bio-Optics and Molecular Imaging at Harvard University and Massachusetts General Hospital.
+In 2007, he was appointed Director of the Chair of Biological Imaging at TUM and Director of the Institute of Biological and Medical Imaging at the Helmholtz Zentrum München.
 Moreover, he is the Director of Bioengineering of the Helmholtz Pioneer Campus.

 Moreover, CBI research explores fluorescence molecular imaging for advancing surgical and endoscopic guidance.
 We already achieved the first clinical translation of a targeted fluorescent agent in ovarian cancer surgery in 2011 and are now working toward translating a larger number of agents and propagating this technology to a larger number of surgeries and endoscopies.

 - Chaire d'excellence internationale Blaise Pascal by the Région Île-de-France (2019)

 - Gold Medal Award from the World Molecular Imaging Society (2015)